-8BitDo Micro for digital art shortcuts on the go
+8BitDo Micro controller for digital art shortcuts on the go

 A controller that we can use for some casual gaming on the go, but also as a digital art shortcut remote?
 What better combo can there be?
 The 8BitDo Micro is not only cute and compact, but also highly versatile by being compatible on different platforms with digital art apps that support keyboard shortcuts.
 That includes Procreate on the iPad!